cmelchior/jervis-ffb/docs/architecture.md

 4. The code should be A.I. friendly.
 I.e., it should be easy for an AI training process or model to interact with the rules and the state of the game.

-5. The rules should be decoupled from the UI.
-It should be possible to hook many different kinds of UIs up to the same rules engine.
+5. It should be easy to move the state back and forth, e.g. to support Undo or an AI algorithm that is exploring different branches.

 ## What are the future goals?